menu 1

 Must the gage be glued to the center area of the chamber?

 No, and indeed this may not be possible.
-Attaching gages to the mid region of the chamber is ideal because this is the area of greatest metal expansion with minimal interference from surrounding steel of differing thickness.
-On some actions chambered for short cartridges you will not be able to glue a gage over this area and will need to glue the gage over the throat.
+Attaching gages to the mid-region of the chamber is ideal because this is the area of thinnest steel and greatest metal expansion with minimal interference from surrounding steel of differing thicknesses.

 SAAMI test protocols specify transducers should be located slightly back from the shoulder and will vary according to the cartridge.
 European CIP standards measure pressures 25 mm from the bolt face for most cartridges and new NATO standards measure pressure at the case mouth (gage glued over throat area).
 Location of the strain gage does not significantly affect readings IF the dimensions entered are correct and the gage edges are at least 1/4 inch away from nearby metal of different thickness.

-You will get useful traces with gages attached anywhere over the cartridge on a solid barrel.
-No matter where you place the gage adding a calibration factor will adjust readings to match other systems.
+SAAMI CIP Copper Crusher 52,000 CUP Copper Crusher 52,200 CUP Transducer 60,000 PSI Transducer 60,175 PSIYou will get useful traces with gages attached anywhere over the cartridge on a solid barrel.
+No matter where you place the gage adding a correction will adjust readings to match other systems.

 I already have gages glued on my guns.
 Do I need to replace the gages I already have?